ENHANCING A HORSES’S DIET WITH PREMIUM FORAGE FAQ

 For performance horses, one should try to make the diet transition long before getting to the performance aspect.
 The changes in increasing the quality of the forage should happen in the early training stages.
 Its important not to make any dietary changes prior to a big event, when a horse goes into competition, as to not upset the digestive system.

 Either forage format is fine, whatever is most convenient.
 Horses are hind gut fermenters of forage, so the fiber length doesn’t matter.
 This means horse owners can choose between long forage, a pelleted product, a cubed product or a chopped product, and they will all digest the same.

-Does Standlee Premium Western Forage have mixed forages as well as straight forages?
+Does Standlee Premium Products have mixed forages as well as straight forages?